na-na-hi/renget/archive/unesm.md

 “Where did you even find goggles?” asked Torchic.

-“There was a lot of snazzy stuff in there, but I had to go with the classic snowboarder attire,” said Cyndaquil.
+“There was a lot of snazzy stuff in there," said Cyndaquil, "but I had to go with the classic snowboarder attire.”

-“And Totodile is going for the ‘drunk Russian’ aesthetic.”
+“And Totodile is going for the ‘drunk Russian’ aesthetic,” said Torchic.

 “I helped him pick it out, I think it looks pretty good!
 I just wish they had tracksuits here.”